 Skinny Dip Falls

-Cool down this afternoon at a local swimming hole, Skinny Dip Falls.
+Cool down this afternoon at Skinny Dip Falls.
 Accessed from the Blue Ridge Parkway, park at the Looking Glass Rock Overlook near Milepost 417.
-A moderate, short hike will take you to a natural waterfall and swimming hole on the Yellowstone Prong of the Big East Fork of the Pigeon River.
-Take a cool dip or sun yourself on the rocks.
+A moderate, short hike will take you to what was once a natural waterfall on the Yellowstone Prong of the Big East Fork of the Pigeon River.
+On August 17, 2021, Tropical Storm Fred caused major flooding in this area that rearranged the stream topography and washed away the bridge across the stream, rendering the falls un.
+According to the Friends of the Mountains-to-Sea Trail, new steps and rockwork lead to an unbridged stream crossing that is passable for hikers of average ability.
+While the trail has now reopened, there is no longer a deep pool to jump or swim in or recognizable falls to visit, and the staircase to descend to the river level is quite steep.
 If you continue on the trail past Skinny Dip Falls on the Mountains to Sea trail, you will reach Graveyard Fields, where you will find more hiking trails and waterfalls.
-After the devastating flood event on August 17, 2021 that washed away the bridge and totally rearranged the stream topography, the Mountains to Sea Trail to the falls area is currently not safe for entry and is closed to hiker access.

 Check Out Our Craft Breweries!